-The CSP may decide on applications to grant leave for an attachment if (i) Amsterdam is the place where all or part of the goods attached are situated or where the debtor or third party has its domicile (article 700 CCP) and (ii) the provisions of Article 1.3.2 are satisfied.
+The CSP may decide on applications to grant leave for an attachment if (i) the NCC has jurisdiction to hear the dispute on the merits (section G.12.2 of the Attachment Syllabus ("Beslagsyllabus") or Amsterdam is the place where all or part of the goods attached are situated or where the debtor or third party has its domicile (article 700 CCP) and (ii) the provisions of Article 1.3.2 are satisfied.
 The CSP may also decide on an application to lift an attachment for which it granted leave.
 If this application is made by a third party, the third party is bound by the language that applied to the application for leave for the attachment.
 This is reasonable since the third party could have decided to bring the action to lift the attachment before the ordinary CSP of the Amsterdam District Court.